Top 5 Blake Shelton Music Videos

 Blake Shelton videos are as diverse and entertaining as the singer's music.
 Shelton has always been adept at mixing it up, moving from fun party songs to serious, heart-wrenching ballads, and that's reflected in his videos, too.

-Shelton was still in his early long-haired period when he filmed the video for 'Goodbye Time' in 2005.
-A cover of a Conway Twitty hit, Shelton's version featured a clip directed by Peter Zavadil that demonstrated Shelton's ability as an actor, with heartache etched in every line of his face.
+Shelton was still in his early long-haired period when he filmed the video for "Goodbye Time" in 2005.
+A cover of a Conway Twitty hit, Shelton's version features a clip directed by Peter Zavadil that demonstrates Shelton's ability as an actor, with heartache etched in every line of his face.

 (The "Goodbye Time" video is unavailable for embedding, so check it out on YouTube!)

 Shelton is joined by an all-star cast for this entertaining video, which is exactly the kind of silly fun that he excels at.
 Featuring appearances by the Pistol Annies and RaeLynn, the Trey Fanjoy-directed clip turns the entertaining song into a big house party.